 For startups or upcoming companies, the focus is on providing the best experience to the end-users.
 Startups with an emphasis on design make 32% more revenue on average than those who don’t.
-And with new tools and technologies making their entry on the market, startups need to keep up with the pace and offer unrivaled user experience to their target audience.
+And with new tools and technologies penetrating the market, startups need to keep up with the pace and offer unrivaled user experience to their target audience.

 Neomorphism or Neumorphism is a familiar term for UX/UI designers.
 A blend of ‘New’ + ‘Skeuomorphism,’ this trend is about elements that mirror real objects.
 It also draws inspiration from flat design and includes subtle contrast, solid colors, well-rendered shadows, gradients, and volume.
 The clever use of shadows and light in this design trend creates a wow effect.

-The design industry was taken by storm by Dark Mode in 2020.
+In 2020, the dark mode took the visual design world by storm.
 According to a report, over 1,658 websites have used timeless and elegant dark themes to attract customers.
 Apart from giving the software products a classy look and feel, the dark mode is easy on the eyes and is more important than ever due to increased screen time.
 As a result, users spend more time using a website or an app.
-Not to forget, it also helps saves battery.
+Not to forget, it also helps save battery life.

 Everyone loves a good story.
 But not everyone is well-versed with the art of storytelling.
 Digital storytelling often happens via UX/UI by narrating the storyline of a product or a service.
-Color schemes, typography, animation, graphic elements, and sounds play a role in online storytelling and entice users.
+A good UX designer knows that color schemes, typography, animation, graphic elements, and sounds play a crucial role in online storytelling and entice users

 For instance, Google’s Pixel Earbuds landing page showcases various product benefits with solid imagery, typography, and powerful animations.
 This elicits a positive emotional response from the users simply through storytelling.

 Icons and Emojis